alex-808/write-ups/Ur.io.md

 contained in one directory'
 paradigm.
 Up until this point I had been working in monolithic CSS files so this was a breath of fresh air for me.
-Finding things in these massive CSS files can add a lot of friction to the development process.
+Finding things in these massive CSS files can add a lot of friction to the development process and never felt quite right.

-But developing in this modular, isolated way also had it's drawbacks.
+But developing in this new modular, isolated way also had it's drawbacks.
 Generally in my work flow if I'm working with CSS, that's all I'm doing in the current stage of development and I do not want to spend a lot of time flipping through potentially nested directories to find a specific component's CSS file.

-For this project I had decided to use Sass which I love as a practical, clean extension of CSS and because of this I was able to implement a pattern I had seen while poking around Github.
+For this project I had decided to use Sass which I love as a practical, clean extension of CSS.
+Because of this I was able to implement a pattern I had seen while poking around Github.
-The project [takenote](https://github.com/taniarascia/takenote) also uses SCSS and leverages it's `@import` method (now `@use`) to gather all the specific code of individual components as well as globals such as variables and mixins and create a single insertion point into the app via the index.scss file as seen [here](https://github.com/taniarascia/takenote/tree/master/src/client/styles).
+The project [takenote](https://github.com/taniarascia/takenote) also uses SCSS and leverages it's `@import` method (now `@use`) to gather all the specific SCSS of individual components as well as globals such as variables and mixins and create a single insertion point into the app via the index.scss file as seen [here](https://github.com/taniarascia/takenote/tree/master/src/client/styles).